-Donna Power – Sports Therapy was Inspired by my Children
+Donna Power – From Beauty Therapist to Sports Therapist Inspired by my Children

 Alumni of Sports Therapy

 Sports Therapy was the furthest thing from Donna Power’s mind when she was a teenager.
-Soon to be a young mother and a young wife with her own home, sports therapy continued to be the furthest thing from her mind through Donna’s twenties.
+Soon to be a young mother and a young wife with her own home, it continued to be the furthest thing from her mind throughout her twenties.

-It wasn’t until Donna’s young children started to play sports that the concept of sports therapy materialized in her mind.
+It wasn’t until her young children started to play sports that the concept of sports therapy materialised in her mind.

 While working as a beauty therapist from home during the day, Donna spent her evenings travelling to training pitches or standing on the sidelines watching different games when her first child was old enough.
 Her second and third children followed suit, building out her family while she continued in her career.